KalebDykema/FrontEndDevelopmentWithJavaScriptPresentation/README.md

 This repository was made as part of a presentation going over a basic roadmap and entry guide to getting started in front end development.
 [This event](https://www.meetup.com/franklindevs/events/291671064/) occured on March 14, 2023, in Franklin, Tennessee as part of the [Franklin Developer Lunch & Learn](https://www.meetup.com/franklindevs/) group.

 This is meant to serve as various examples of the same site built using various technologies to incrementally add more on top of the previous version.
+If you're a beginner, it's ok to not understand how all of this works.
+For now, focus on the basics and come back to this once you have a good grasp of some of the fundamentals of front-end development.
 All the sites are detailed below.

 ## Examples Included